 Serve these simple broiled chicken tenders with rice or maybe a nice salad and you are set for a tasty meal.
 Oh, I actually ate some of the leftover chicken, cold in a salad during the work week.

 - 1 tablespoon lemon juice

 - 3/4 teaspoon soy sauce

 - 1 teaspoon fresh oregano or 1/4 to 1/2 teaspoon dried

 - 1 teaspoon fresh parsley or 1/4 to 1/2 teaspoon dried

 - Salt and pepper to taste

-- Spray the broiler pan with a no-stick cooking spray.
+Spray the broiler pan with a non-stick cooking spray.
 Place the chicken tenders on the pan.
 Season with salt and pepper to taste.

-- Broiling time will depend on the size of the chicken tenders.
+Broiling time may change depending on the size of your chicken tenders